 Annual Enrollment or Waiver Required

-A student’s enrollment into the Student Health Insurance Program is an annual selection.
+A student’s enrollment into the Student Health Insurance Plan is an annual selection.
 The enrollment selection that the student chooses is binding for the entire academic year, including summer.
-Please review this website for eligibility, benefits and termination information on the Mines Student Health Insurance Program.
+Please review this website for eligibility, benefits and termination information on the Mines Student Health Insurance Plan.